-No one opens a new sketch file and starts designing, that’s not how great products were built. ideation stage is very important not only to produce ideas and concepts but also to understand the connections between all the information you have. at this stage I think Steve jobs was totally right, you are connecting dots from the past [research, experiences are the past] and it shapes the future [ideation will shape it].
+No one opens a new sketch file and starts designing, that’s not how you could build great products.
+Ideation stage is critical not only to produce ideas and concepts but also to understand the connections between all the information you have.
+At this stage, I think Steve Jobs was right, you are connecting dots from the past [research, experiences are the past] and it shapes the future [ideation will shape it].

-Dots are your research findings, your previous falls and learned experiences, it could be such knowledge or point you remember out of a very old article you read before. it could be anything you learned. it could be any kind of previous situations you faced in person or someone told you about it. it’s about your humanity when all your previous life is mixed with your current moment to answer only one question.
+Dots are your research findings, your previous falls, and learned experiences.
+It could be such knowledge or point you remember out of an ancient article you read before.
+It could be anything you learned.
+It could be any previous situations you faced in person, or someone told you about it.
+It’s about your humanity when all your former life is mixed with your current moment to answer only one question.
 How Might We…

 There are many different ideation methods and styles. you could notice the difference between the same method – in two or more different companies and teams. but in general, they work with the same purposes at least. we ideat in the aim of producing lots of ideas, which we can decide later to go with any of it.

 Many of the different ideation methods could be inÂ DigitalÂ orÂ PhysicalÂ we could merge both in the same session sometimes.
 So it’s essential to consider the ultimate goal of this phase to deeply understand which method, and in which context/platform would be better based on the project situation.
 You could find Ideation methods as a part of the 4I’s labs.

 For me, I would encourage you to use any of The Physical Ideation methods.
 And through the next part of this article, I’ll tell you how I do it.

 It happens when everybody is in the same room.
 Basically, it requires team members (Participants), Post-it notes, Vote dots, prepare some ideation topics printed, and an empty room.
 Check the next few points:

 Next, Let’s talk deeply about each point.